langurmonkey/website-source/content/blog/2021/chip8-spec.md

 The **sound timer** `ST` is also automatically decremented with a frequency of 60 Hz when its value is greater than zero.
 Additionally, when this happens (ST > 0) the system sounds the buzzer to produce a beep.
 So, for example, if you want your program to sound the buzzer for one second, you need to write `0x3C` to `ST`.
 It can be set with `FX18` but it can't be read.

+<a id="instructions"></a>
-## Instruction set <a id="instructions"></a>
+## Instruction set

 This section describes each of the 36 instructions available in CHIP-8.
 It is by far the longest section, but most of the instructions are actually quite simple.
+By convention, all instructions start at even addresses.

 Each instruction is **2 bytes long** and are stored with the most-significant byte first.
 Instructions have the one of the format `CXYN`, `CXNN` or `CNNN`, where each of the characters is 4 bits. `C` is the code or group. `X` and `Y` are typically used to refer to register numbers. `N`, `NN` and `NNN` are 4, 8 and 12-bit literal numbers used to set values or for further instruction identification within a group (since 4 bits would only allow for 16 instructions).
 Instructions are decoded by splitting them into chunks and grouping them accordingly.

-In the descriptions below I will use pseudocode blocks to illustrate exactly the actions that the interpreter must take to execute the instruction.
+In the descriptions below I will use pseudo-code blocks to illustrate exactly the actions that the interpreter must take to execute the instruction.

 #### CLS --- `00E0`